-Committee members may not send proxies in place of them to participate and sign on their behalf.
-Students with creative HITM thesis projects that require special space reservations, technical considerations, or coordination of performers may want to consider the Defense Announcement early for logistical reasons.
-Once the defense is scheduled, the student will complete the Defense Announcement and submit it via the FSU Honors in the Major Online Portal by no later than 4:30 pm Eastern the day of the posted deadline.
-Please note that students defending their thesis in Spring 2021 will use the original FSU Honors in the Major Online Portal that is being retired in the summer of 2021.
+Students with creative HITM projects that require special space reservations, technical considerations, or coordination of performers may want to consider the Defense Announcement early for logistical reasons.
+Once the defense is scheduled, the student will complete the Defense Announcement and submit it via the HITM online portal by no later than 4:30 pm Eastern the day of the posted deadline.

-All students should use the HITM thesis cover page template to have a properly formatted title page and signature page for their thesis.
-Also, all students should follow instructions provided in Appendix H of this Handbook so that their honors thesis is accessible to screen readers.
+All students should use the HITM cover page template to have a properly formatted title page and signature page for their project.
+Also, all students should follow instructions provided in Appendix H of this handbook so that their HITM project is accessible to screen readers.

-Once the student has successfully defended their HITM thesis project, they must obtain their committee members' electronic signatures on the Defense Certificate form and email it to HITM@fsu.edu no later than 4:30 pm Eastern the day of the posted deadline.
+Once the student has successfully defended their HITM project, they must obtain their committee members' electronic signatures on the Defense Certificate form and submit it via the HITM online portal by no later than 4:30 pm Eastern the day of the posted deadline.

-For students in the Defense Semester in Spring 2021: The Defense Announcement deadline is the Friday of the 4th week of classes.
+The Defense Announcement deadline is the Friday of the 4th week of classes.

 The Defense Certificate deadline is the last day of classes.
-Both documents will be submitted through the original FSU Honors in the Major Online Portal by their respective deadlines.
+Both documents will be submitted through the HITM Online Portal by their respective deadlines.

-Students must submit their finished thesis to the FSU DigiNole archive after their oral defense.
-This means their honors thesis will be listed in the DigiNole archive and thus searchable by the public.
+Students must submit their finished project to the FSU DigiNole archive after their oral defense.
+This means their HITM project will be listed in the DigiNole archive and thus searchable by the public.
 That said, students have the option to submit an Embargo Request Form at the same time they submit the signed Defense Certificate.
-The Embargo Request Form is used to request that the HITM thesis project be unavailable to download from the FSU DigiNole archive for a specific amount of time.
-It is not recommended for general use but is available as an option if the display on DigiNole could negatively impact the student's future plans, particularly for creative projects and papers in line for publication.
-This form is optional and should be signed by the student and the thesis director if deemed necessary.
+The Embargo Request Form is used to request that the HITM project be unavailable to download from the FSU DigiNole archive for a specific amount of time.
+Embargoes are not recommended for most HITM projects but are available, particularly for projects in line for publication.
+This form is optional and should be signed by the student and the faculty director if deemed necessary.